 - Meters show fuel consumption by detecting the volume of fuel that gets through them.

 FiOS GPS system gets data from fuel monitoring hardware, analyzes it, and shows fuel consumption to the user in real-time or reports.
-While real-time fuel consumption is simple, reports may show fuel consumption depending on various circumstances: fuel consumption vs. speed, engine load, sensors.
+While real-time fuel consumption is simple, reports may show fuel consumption depending on various circumstances: fuel consumption vs. speed, engine load, and sensors.
 For example, you can create a digital air conditioning sensor “On/Off” in the system.
 After that, you can track fuel consumption at the time when AC was “On.”

 Also, fuel reports allow you to simply detect fuel fillings and thefts.
 When you see fuel level rise on the graph – it’s filling, if you see the fall – it’s a theft.
 Fuel level sensors and consumption counters in vehicles and filling stations help eliminate 90% of fuel thefts.